Heinsberg (Rheinland) station

-Heinsberg (Rheinland) station is a terminus in Heinsberg in the German state of North Rhine-Westphalia and is at the end of the Lindern–Heinsberg railway.
+Heinsberg (Rheinland) station is a train station in Heinsberg, in the German state of North Rhine-Westphalia.
+It's situated at the end of the Lindern–Heinsberg railway.
 The entrance building and the freight sheds were successively demolished in 1997 after the closure of the passenger service in 1980, the end of freight traffic to Heinsberg in 1994 and the closure of the line between Oberbruch and Heinsberg in 1997.
 In preparation for the reactivation of passenger services on 15 December 2013, a new island platform was erected to the east of the site of the demolished entrance building.

 Location

 The station is located on the northeast edge of the town centre.
 The Heinsberg Galerie, a shopping centre, is next to the station.
 The station is bordered to the east by the Heinsberg commercial area, where there used to be a siding to a timber yard.

 History

 1890–1980

 Heinsberg gained its first railway connection in 1890 with the construction of the Heinsberger Bahn (Heinsberg Railway), also called Wurmtalbahn (Wurm Valley Railway).
 After long consideration of the possibilities for extending the railway, the station was built as a terminus.
 The entrance building was then located on the area that is between the current bus station and medical centre.
 It was almost identical with that of the neighbouring Dremmen station, but the signal box was in the entrance building and not in a glass annex, as in Dremmen.
 There were two waiting rooms in Heinsberg.
 A freight-handling facility was established directly next to the reception building with its own loading track.

 The station was destroyed in the Second World War.
 The remains of the entrance building were demolished and were never rebuilt, instead a wood shed was built as a temporary station.
 The rail tracks were rebuilt by volunteers.

 A new entrance building was opened in 1951 with a separate freight area to its south.
 On the tracks and the platform there was a glass annex, similar to at the Dremmen station.
 This contained a signal box and the ticket office.
 All part of the platform were covered.
 There was also a canopy over the entrance from the street.
 Passenger traffic was handled on only one track and the remaining tracks were used for freight and sidings to the timber yard and the gas works.
 The passenger traffic was abandoned in 1980.
 A few years later, the entrance building was demolished to make way for a new bus station.
 The track layout was partly demolished to make room for the Heinsberg-Galerie.